1930 Picture of the Front Entrance

 A view of the Park walkway towards Spectacle Island

-This front shows the flags of the six branches of the U.S. military: Army, Air Force, Navy, Marines, Coast Guard, and the new U.S. Space Force.
-After the Armed Forces flags, a collection of individual flags of the 50 states is presented in the order in which they joined the Union.
+This section proudly displays the flags of the six branches of the US military: Army, Air Force, Navy, Marines, Coast Guard, and the newly established US Space Force.
+Beyond these, a collection of individual flags of the 50 states wave in the order they joined the Union.

 US Military Flags

-Pictured below is an 8-inch Civil War siege gun with a range of 1,200 yards situated in the center of this front.
-Approximately 50% of the fired shells would land within a 50-yard radius of the target.
+Pictured below is an 8-inch Civil War siege gun with an impressive range of 1,200 yards.
+During the battle, approximately half of its shells would land within a 50-yard radius of the target—a testament to the 19th Century atillery precision.

 Siege Gun on Front V